shivajid/MLOpsCICD/notebooks/tfx/README.md

-**Credits: This notebook section is work of [Juan Acevedo](https://github.com/entrpn/vertex-ai-samples/tree/main/labs/vertex-ai-pipelines/tfx).**
+**Credits: This notebook section is work of [Juan Acevedo](https://github.com/entrpn/vertex-ai-samples/tree/main/labs/vertex-ai-pipelines/tfx).**.
+Thank you for your contributions.

 # Intro to Vertex Pipelines with Tensorflow Extended